dvikut/KidCodersRC/readme.md

 - Common every grounding

 - To wire your L298N with the raspi will require more attention.
 Check the images and documents for L298N.
   There are three blue terminals.
-One with three connections and two with two connections.
+One with three connections and two with two connections.<br>
-  The one with 3 connectors:
+  The one with 3 connectors:<br>
-	The middle is the negative for the battery, the usb and the raspberry GPIO negative.
+	The middle is the negative for the battery, the usb and the raspberry GPIO negative.<br>
-	The positive for the usb and the battery (from the switch) is the connector closer to the other blue terminal.
+	The positive for the usb and the battery (from the switch) is the connector closer to the other blue terminal.<br>
-  The one which is closer to the 3 connectored terminal is the steering (motor A) The other is the drive (motor B)
+  The one which is closer to the 3 connectored terminal is the steering (motor A)<br>
+  The other is the drive (motor B)<br>
-  My terminal for motor B was wrong, that is why you see it is connected on the top.
+  My terminal for motor B was wrong, that is why you see it is connected on the top.<br>
   To figure out which one drives the motor in one way or an other is just luck.
 (The brighter color should be the positive and connected closer to the cooler, but who knows how the car factory planned it.)
-You may swap the cables later or modify the directions in the code.
+You may swap the cables later or modify the directions in the code.<br>
   For the control cables check the images and match the colors.